Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: High frequency approximate solution to the wave equation

-This Hessian has a singularity at the shooting point $x_S$.
-To remedy this we assume that the initial conditions are evaluated at a nearby point $x_0$ (the \textit{initial point}) further down the ray (to be precise, a point $x_0$ at a distance $\Delta x$ in the shooting direction $p_0$, see figure \ref{ODEsource})
+with $x = (x_1, x_2)^T$ the Cartesian coordinates of $x$.
+The Hessian of \eqref{eq:phiSph} \rB{ } has a singularity at the shooting point $x_S$.
+To circumvent this issue we assume that the initial conditions are evaluated at a nearby point $x_0$ further down the ray.
+To be precise, the \textit{initial point} $x_0$ at a distance $\Delta x$ in the shooting direction $p_0$ (see figure \ref{ODEsource})